MakeSchool-Tutorials/Makestagram-Swift/P8-Uploading-Photos-Parse/content.md

       post.save()
     })

-There shouldn't be too many surprises in these lines.
+Remember to write 'import Parse' at the top of your new viewControllers in which you have parse related code.There shouldn't be too many surprises in these lines.
 The most interesting one is the very first one.
 We turn the `UIImage` into an `NSData` instance because the `PFFile` class needs an `NSData` argument for its initializer.

 Then we create and `save` the `PFFile`.